Submarine: 19th century

 In 1866, was the first submarine to successfully dive, cruise underwater, and resurface under the crew's control.
 The design by German American Julius H. Kroehl (in German, Kröhl) incorporated elements that are still used in modern submarines.

 In 1866, was built at the Chilean government's request by Karl Flach, a German engineer and immigrant.
-It was the fifth submarine built in the world and, along with a second submarine, was intended to defend the port of Valparaiso against attack by the Spanish Navy during the Chincha Islands War.
+It was the fifth submarine built in the world and, along with a second submarine, was intended to defend the port of Valparaíso against attack by the Spanish Navy during the Chincha Islands War.

 Mechanically powered submarines

 Submarines could not be put into widespread or routine service use by navies until suitable engines were developed.
 The era from 1863 to 1904 marked a pivotal time in submarine development, and several important technologies appeared.
 A number of nations built and used submarines.
 Diesel electric propulsion became the dominant power system and equipment such as the periscope became standardized.
 Countries conducted many experiments on effective tactics and weapons for submarines, which led to their large impact in World War I.